uc-cdis/cloud-automation/doc/csoc-free-commons-steps.md

 git clone https://github.com/uc-cdis/cloud-automation.git
 ```

-2. If no proxy is needded then
+2. If no proxy is needed then
 ```bash
 export GEN3_NOPROXY='no'
 ```
    If a proxy is required, then gen3 would assume cloud-proxy.internal.io:3128 is your proxy for http and https.

-3. Install dependencies, you must run this part as a sudo access user
+3. Install dependencies; you must run this part as a sudo access user.
 ```bash
 bash cloud-automation/gen3/bin/kube-setup-workvm.sh
 ```